About this policy

 However, where there is no requirement for us to disclose personal information to an overseas recipient, we will either seek your consent or amend the information to ensure your personal information is not identifiable.

 Quality of personal information

-The Privacy Act requires us to take reasonable steps to ensure that the personal information we hold is safe and secure.
-We are also required to take reasonable steps to ensure that the personal information that we collect is accurate, up-to-date, and complete.
+Consistent with the requirements of the Privacy Act, we take reasonable steps to ensure that the personal information we hold is safe and secure.
+We take reasonable steps to ensure that the personal information we collect is accurate, up-to-date, and complete.
 This may include correcting your personal information where it is appropriate to do so.

-We aim to protect your personal information from loss, unauthorised access, use, modification or disclosure, and against other misuse.
-Among other things, we safeguard our IT systems against unauthorised access, and ensure that paper-based files are secured.
-We also ensure that access to your personal information within our systems is only available to our staff who need to have access in order to do their work.
+- other types of misuse.
+We safeguard our IT systems against unauthorised access, and ensure that paper based files are physically secured.
+We also ensure that personal information within our systems is only accessible to staff who need to have access in order to do their work.

-If a data breach occurs, such as if personal information that we hold is subject to unauthorised loss, use or disclosure, we will respond in line with the Office of the Australian Information Commissioner's Data breach notification—A guide to handling personal information security breaches.
-We will aim to provide timely advice to you to ensure you are able to manage any loss—financial or otherwise—that could result from the breach.
+If a data breach occurs, for example if personal information that we hold is subject to unauthorised loss, use or disclosure, we will respond in line with the Office of the Australian Information Commissioner's Data breach notification—A guide to handling personal information security breaches.
+We will aim to provide you with timely advice to ensure you are able to manage any loss—financial or otherwise—that could result from the breach.

-This situation might arise where the Archives Act 1983 requires that we maintain your personal information because it is, or forms part of, a Commonwealth record.
-We are also required to maintain records for certain other purposes, including where the National Archives of Australia issues a disposal freeze in response to prominent or controversial issues or events.
-More information on current disposal freezes is available from the National Archives of Australia website.
+For example, under the Archives Act 1983 we must maintain personal information that is, or forms part of, a Commonwealth record.
+We must also maintain records for certain other purposes, including where the National Archives of Australia issues a disposal freeze in response to prominent or controversial issues or events.
+Find out more about current disposal freezes on the National Archives of Australia website.

 When we can refuse a request for access or correction